langston-barrett/czz/doc/overview.rst

 ``argc`` to ``0`` and ``argv`` to ``NULL``.

-After starting ``main``, the target will make some number of library calls, which czz-llvm must respond to.
+After starting ``main``, the target will make some number of library calls, which czz-llvm must respond to (to a first approximation, "respond" means "generate a return value and possibly mutate program memory").
 For example, the program might call ``time``, and czz-llvm might return a random integer, or the program could call ``send``, and ``czz-llvm`` would check that it's sending to a valid socket and return some random number indicating the number of bytes sent.
 At some point, the target will exit normally or crash.

 After the target exits, czz records the :ref:`coverage <coverage>` and the inputs it generated:

 1. Command-line arguments
 2. Initial environment, including environment variables and virtual file system
-3. The sequence of responses to system calls
+3. The sequence of responses to library calls

 These form a *seed*. czz-llvm then *mutates* this seed to try to find new coverage.
 It might: